matcornic/subify/README.md

 Flags:
   -a, --apis value        Overwrite default searching APIs behavior, hence the subtitles are downloaded.
-Available apis at 'subify list apis' (default [SubDB,OpenSubtitles])
+Available apis at 'subify list apis' (default [SubDB,OpenSubtitles,Addic7ed])
   -l, --languages value   Languages of the subtitle separate by a comma (First to match is downloaded).
 Available languages at 'subify list languages' (default [en])
   -o, --open              Once the subtitle is downloaded, open the video with your default video player (OSX: "open", Windows: "start", Linux/Other: "xdg-open")